oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

   ```gherkin
       And I open User Index page
   ```
-- **Avoid scenario redundancy** (e.g. repeating same sequence of steps, like login, in multiple scenarios).
+- **Avoid scenario redundancy** (e.g. repeating the same sequence of steps, like login, in multiple scenarios).
 Cover the feature with the sequential scenarios where every following scenario reuses outcomes (the states and data) prepared by their predecessors.
 This path was chosen because of the following benefits:

   - Faster scenario execution due to the shared user session and smart data preparation.
 The login action in the initial scenario opens the session that is reusable by the following scenarios.
-Preliminary scenraios (e.g. create) prepare data for the following scenarios (e.g. delete).
+Preliminary scenarios (e.g. create) prepare data for the following scenarios (e.g. delete).
   - Feature level isolation boosts execution speed, especially in the slow test environments.
   - Minimized routine development actions (e.g. you don't have to load fixtures for every scenario; instead, you reuse the available outcomes of the previous scenarios).
-  - Easily handle the application states that is difficult to emulate with data fixtures only (e.g. when adding new entity fields in the UI).
+  - Easy handling of the application states that are difficult to emulate with data fixtures only (e.g. when adding new entity fields in the UI).

   By coupling scenarios, the ease of debugging and bug localization get sacrificed.
 It is difficult to debug UI features and the scenarios that happen after several preliminary scenarios.
 The longer the line, the harder it is to isolate the issue.
 See [Feature debugging](#feature-debugging) for more information.
 Once the issue occurs, you have to spend additional time to localize it and identify the root cause (e.g. the delete scenario may be malfunctioning vs the delete scenario may fail due to the issues in the preliminary scenario, for example, create).
 The good point is that the most critical actions/scenarios usually precede the less critical.
 Who cares about the delete if the create does not work in the first place? ;)